bboru21/bevendo_project_v3/README.md

 Startup the React/NextJS frontend:

     frontend$ npm run dev

+As an alternative starup, you may also run the following from the root directory:

+    $ make serve

 If all was successful, the app should be accessible via the URL: